Qatayef

 Qatayef, katayef, atayef or qata'if (قطايف /ar/) is an Arabic dessert.
-It is a type of sweet dumpling filled with cream or nuts, or a filled folded pancake with a thickness similar to a Scottish crumpet.
+It is a type of sweet dumpling filled with cream and nuts, or a filled folded pancake with a thickness similar to a Scottish crumpet.
+It is prepared by pouring batter onto a hot surface, cooking it on one side, it is then stuffed, folded, and then fried, baked, or eaten fresh.

+In many Middle Eastern countries such as Jordan and Egypt, qatayef is regarded as a seasonal specialty tied closely to Ramadan, appearing in markets and bakeries almost exclusively for the duration of that month.
+It is eaten daily after iftar and sometimes at suhoor, making it one of the most anticipated festive sweets of the Ramadan season.

 Etymology

 The Arabic word qaṭaːyif (قطايف) is derived from the Arabic root q-ṭ-f, meaning to pick up or to pluck.

-Origin
+In Ottoman Turkish, the name yassi kadayif (lit. 'flat qatayif') came into use to differentiate between tel kadayıf (lit. 'hair qatayif', known as knafeh in Arabic) and the pancake known in Arabic as qatayef.

+History

-Qatayef is believed to be of Fatimid origin.
-Some believe that qatayef are the creation of the Fatimid Dynasty, however, their history dates back to the Abbasid Caliphate, 750–1258 CE.
-Qatayef was mentioned in a tenth century Arabic cookbook dating back to the Abbasid Caliphate by Ibn Sayyar al-Warraq called Kitab al-Ṭabīḫ (كتاب الطبيخ, The Book of Dishes).
-The book was later translated by Nawal Nasrallah under the name Annals of the Caliphs' Kitchens.
-The traditional stuffing of Qatayef, as evident in a number of Medieval Arabic cookbooks, is crushed almond and sugar.
-In these recipes, once the pancake was stuffed, it would sometimes be fried in walnut oil or baked in the oven.
+Although some believe that qatayef originated in the Fatimid Caliphate (909–1171), their history dates back to the Abbasid Caliphate, 750–1258 CE.
+Qatayef was mentioned in a 10th century Arabic cookbook dating back to the Abbasid Caliphate by Ibn Sayyar al-Warraq called Kitab al-Ṭabīḫ (كتاب الطبيخ, The Book of Dishes).
+The book also contained a recipe titled "Qatayef that were made for Harun al-Rashid"; an 8th century Caliph (786 – 809).

-Qatayef was traditionally prepared by street vendors as well as households in Egypt and the Levant.
-It is usually filled with akkawi cheese, crushed walnuts, as well as crushed pistachios.
-Modern variations, with fillings such as Nutella, are also consumed.
+In Europe, qatayef is mentioned as cataif in the 13th-century Latin cookbook Liber de ferculis.
+During the 9th century, thin qatayef, then regarded as high quality, where used to wrap a type of marzipan to create lauzinaj.
+Medieval Arabic cookbooks typically used crushed almond as filling, one 13th century recipe provided Muhammad bin Hasan al-Baghdadi called for a filling of almond and sugar, and instructed to fry the qatayef in sesame oil after they are stuffed and folded.